apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Proto enums are translated to Swift enums in a fairly straightforward manner.
 The resulting Swift enums conform to the `SwiftProtobuf.Enum` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.
-The generated Swift enum will have a case for each enum value in the proto file.
+The generated Swift enum has a case for each enum value in the proto file.

 Proto3 syntax enums have an additional `UNRECOGNIZED(Int)` case that is used whenever an unrecognized value is parsed from protobuf serialization or from other